What is appreciation?

 If you give it a lot, you will eventually get some for yourself.

 How to use appreciation?

-Ø Appreciate people doing things right as you see them doing their work.
-This can be as ordinary as saying "What a lovely tidy desk", when she is the only person with a tidy desk in the office!
+Appreciate people doing things right as you see them doing their work.
+This can be as ordinary as saying “What a lovely tidy desk”.

-Ø When you have a particularly good meeting, talk about what making it go so well and why.
+When you have a particularly good meeting, ask people what made it go so well and why.